EATcareFULLY/frontend/README.md

 It can happen that old data from service worker overrides the port that you want to use.
 You just need to delete my-pwa-cache1.
 `Service worker occupies url so it may save your different project which was hosted using this url.`
+## Some pages are on infinite loading
+Redirect doesn't seem to work currently so page is blocked on loading screen